ArenKDesai/Aren-s-Notes/Kafka.md

 - key (optional): some bytes
 - value (required): some bytes

 The value is typically a data structure with many values, like a dict.
-Protocol buffers could be used to process these messages as well.
+Protocol buffers from [[gRPC]] could be used to process these messages as well.